5.1.3. Seeing and aperture

 that for the short-exposure MTF.
 Contrast over the range of

-resolvable bright low-contrast detail would be at the level of 60%
+resolvable bright low-contrast detail would be at the level of a 40%

-smaller aperture, while its threshold for these details would be
+smaller aperture, (dashed gray extending to the horizontal scale) while its threshold for these details would be

 reduced by about 1/3.
-Its stellar resolution would ne near its
+Its stellar resolution would be near its

-On the other hand, a 2.5 times larger aperture and
+On the other hand, a 2.5 times larger aperture at

 This crude approximation using MTF model indicates that the smaller aperture would probably have relatively small advantage in both, planetary and stellar resolution, when at the seeing error level of D/r0~2.
 The advantage is small enough that could not materialize if the assumptions are somewhat biased toward smaller aperture.